google/WebFundamentals/src/content/en/ilt/pwa/lab-fetch-api.md

 }
 ```

-To complete TODO3b, finish writing the `readResponseAsBlob` function.
+To complete TODO 3b, finish writing the `readResponseAsBlob` function.
 The function should accept a response object as input.
 The function should return a promise that resolves to a <a href="https://developer.mozilla.org/en-US/docs/Web/API/Blob">Blob</a>.